Share On Social!

 Head Start is proven to help children and families overcome trauma and other barriers.

-High-quality childcare serves as both prevention and treatment for substance abuse and other ACEs, due to their expertise in tailoring their programs to meet complex community needs.
+High-quality childcare serves as both prevention and treatment for substance use disorder and other ACEs, due to their expertise in tailoring their programs to meet complex community needs.

 They also require minimal additional oversight, as they already comply with rigorous federal performance and budget standards.